willymcallister/willymcallister.github.io/index.md

 [![Circuit sandbox screenshot]({{ site.baseurl }}{% link i/42screenshot.png %}){: .centered }{:height="200px"}](https://willymcallister.github.io/Circuit-sandbox/index.html)

 The big new feature here is the CIRCUIT SANDBOX.
 Here's how it works: [Circuit sandbox]({{ site.baseurl }}{% link _articles/circuit-sandbox.md %}).
 This is a simple simulator you can use as a study aid as you progress through the videos and articles, and you can model your own designs as well.

-Please check it out.
-[Circuit sandbox in English](https://willymcallister.github.io/Circuit-sandbox/index.html) or you can use the [Circuit sandbox en Español](https://willymcallister.github.io/Circuit-sandbox/index-es.html).
+Please check out [Circuit sandbox in English](https://willymcallister.github.io/Circuit-sandbox/index.html) or you can try [Circuit sandbox en Español](https://willymcallister.github.io/Circuit-sandbox/index-es.html).
 There is no installation, just click and start drawing a circuit.
 You can save your work and share it with others by sending a url.

 ## Get started
 I'm working on providing links to YouTube videos and revised/improved articles.
 For now, here is the introduction to electrical engineering.